 How to take part for Charity

-To do this challenge for a charity there is a non-refundable registration fee, payable to Maximum Adventure at the time of booking.
+To participate in this challenge for a charity there is a non-refundable registration fee, payable to Maximum Adventure at the time of booking.
 You can then choose between the two different options below.

 Pay a registration fee at the time of booking then the balance due 10-weeks before departure.
 With the self-funding option, you personally cover the full cost of the challenge.
 With this option Prevent Breast Cancer have a suggested fundraising target of £200.
 We appreciate you raising as much as you can for the charity.